-Furthermore, the Netherlands has capacity-based grid charging and France combines volume and capacity-based charging for commercial customers24.
-In Italy there are currently variable and fixed (capacity-based) levies on electricity bills.
+Furthermore, the Netherlands has capacity-based grid charging and France combines volume and capacity-based charging for commercial customers.
+25 In Italy there are currently variable and fixed (capacity-based) levies on electricity bills.
 In Austria the government is debating the introduction of a small grid charge for prosumers - a charge on self-consumed electricity.
 In Portugal self-consumption systems will have to contribute to partial grid costs once the total self-consumption capacity reaches 3% of total capacity.

-Suggested regulatory change: Distribution grid tariffs should incentivise the energy transition and incentivise consumers to invest in solar, storage and other technologies, and not be a barrier to such investment.
+Distribution grid tariffs should incentivise the energy transition and incentivise consumers to invest in solar, storage and other technologies, and not be a barrier to such investment.
 Smart meters and the digitalisation of the grid should allow for increasingly intelligent distributed solar which will then allow for a balance between volumetric and capacity-based grid tariffs.
-This balance may evolve over time with increasing penetration of solar in the electricity system - grid tariffs are adjusted every 4-5 years.
+This balance may evolve over time with increasing penetration of